-Play behavior is highly prevalent across much of the animal kingdom, especially in the mammalian lineages.
-This prevalence suggests that play behavior must be an evolved adaptation, but developing and testing hypotheses to explain its origins has proved challenging.
+Play behavior can be observed across much of the animal kingdom, especially in the mammalian lineages.
+The prevalence of play suggests that play behavior could be a behavior that has evolved to be adaptative, but developing and testing hypotheses to explain its origins has proved challenging.
 Understanding play behavior from an evolutionary perspective requires that play be clearly defined, that we have clear hypotheses explaining the relative costs and benefits of play, and that these adaptive hypotheses can be tested through direct or indirect observation.
 This entry explores how ethologists have observed and defined play in a variety of animal species (including humans) and how play has been explained from an evolutionary perspective.
 The evolution of play has been investigated through the methods of ethology and phylogenetics, both of which will be reviewed here.
 As the most playful species on the planet, humans have much to learn from studying both human and nonhuman play from an evolutionary perspective.